Updated March 25, 2022

 Times Square, New York’s neon mass of advertising, is free to visit.
 It’s worth a quick look just to see how many people converge in a place where there is actually very little to do.

-A great one for the little ones, Staten Island Zoo (614 Broadway, Staten Island; 00 1 718-442-3100), is free after 2pm on Wednesdays.
+A great one for the little ones, Staten Island Zoo, is free after 2pm on Wednesdays.
 Take the ferry over and see Lady Liberty while you’re at it.

-Not so good for little ones (unless they really appreciate the finer points of beer making) Brooklyn Brewery tours (79 N 11th St, Brooklyn; 00 1 718-486-7422) runs free tours of the brewery on weekends – although you’ll have to pay a little if you want to taste the beer.
+Not so good for little ones (unless they really appreciate the finer points of beer making), Brooklyn Brewery runs free tours of the brewery every hour between 1pm and 6pm on Sundays – although you’ll have to pay a little if you want to taste the beer.

 Fancy some urban kayaking?
 Well, you’ve come to the right city!
-BBP Boathouse (Brooklyn Bridge Park Greenway, Brooklyn) runs free kayaking sessions in full view of the Brooklyn Bridge, while the Down Town Boathouse (Hudson River Greenway) offers the use of free kayaks in the protected Hudson River embayments.
+BBP Boathouse runs free kayaking sessions in full view of the Brooklyn Bridge, while the Down Town Boathouse offers the use of free kayaks in the protected Hudson River embayments.
 Both are summer activities though – falling in the Hudson isn’t too pleasant in the dead of winter.

-Coney Island is New York’s answer to Brighton, or some other classic British seaside town.
+Coney Island is New York’s answer to Brighton.
 Every summer, New Yorkers flock here to escape the heat, have a go on the rollercoasters and sample its famous hot dogs.
 Sure, the theme parks and rides cost, but strolling along the boardwalk is completely free.

 Please note: All information was correct as of the time of writing.
 Always check with the attraction regarding terms of admission.